Christian mission

 Description

-From the Netherlands during the colonial era, Protestant and Catholic mission were practised.
-Both Christian groups focused on the Dutch colonies, particularly Suriname and the Dutch East Indies, but missionaries were also active in China, the United States and Congo, among other places.
-Missionary organizations had demarcated among themselves regions in which they were active, without further official agreements.
+During the colonial era the Netherlands undertook Protestant and Catholic missionary work.
+Both Christian groups focused on the Dutch colonies, particularly Suriname and the Dutch East Indies, but missionaries were also active in places such as China, the United States and Congo.
+Missionary organisations, both Catholic and Protestant, had mutually defined regions in which they were active although there were no official agreements.

-The missionaries brought objects from the areas where they were working, sometimes at the request of the organizations that sent them out.
-The objects were displayed during education about the organization's work or for the purpose of raising funds.
-When the organizations disposed of the objects, they then ended up in other collections, such as those of ethnographic museums.
-Individual missionaries also donated and sold objects to such museums.
-Objects from the mission also ended up in trade and private collections.
+The missionaries brought back objects from the areas where they were working, sometimes at the request of the organisations that sent them out.
+The objects were used to educate novice missionaries and for fundraising purposes.
+Objects disposed of by the missionary organisations ended up in other collections, for example at ethnographic museums.
+Individual missionaries also donated and sold objects to such museums while other objects from the mission ended up in trade and private collections.

-The collecting practices of missionary organizations have long been known to be aimed at erasing - in their eyes - pagan practices.
-Cultural heritage was destroyed or objects were taken to Europe to prevent their continued use in non-Christian rituals.
+The collecting practices of missionary organisations were long known as having been focused on erasing what were – in their eyes – pagan practices.
+Cultural heritage was destroyed or objects were taken to Europe to prevent their continued use in non-Christian religious rituals.
 Recent research, however, has nuanced this picture.

-The objects that missionaries brought back from the colonies were regularly displayed in buildings of the organizations where they worked.
-Some organizations set up their own museums, for example, the Mission Museum in Steyl (established in 1931).
-The collection of African objects of the Congregation of the Holy Spirit was on display at the Wereldmuseum Berg en Dal (formerly the Afrika Museum, established in 1954) through November 2024.
-The Nederlandsch Zendeling Genootschap, which was active in Java and Sulawesi, was also very active in collecting.
-Objects collected by this organization are mainly found in the collection of the Wereldmuseum Rotterdam, but also at other museums.
+The objects the missionaries brought back from the colonies were regularly displayed in buildings of the organisations where they worked.
+Some organisations set up their own museums, for example, the Mission Museum in Steyl (established in 1931).
+The collection of African objects of the Congregation of the Holy Spirit was on display at the Wereldmuseum Berg en Dal (formerly the Afrika Museum, established in 1954) until the end of November 2024.
+The Nederlandsch Zendeling Genootschap, a missionary society that operated in Java and Sulawesi, was also very active in collecting.
+Most of the objects it collected can be found in the collection of the Wereldmuseum Rotterdam, although some are held in other museums.

 Provenance research

-Information from individual missionary workers can often be found in literature about and archives of the organizations for which they worked.
-A first step may be to determine which organization is involved.
-The portal Repertorium van Nederlandse zendings- en missiearchieven 1800-1960 contains lists of names of missionary workers (under the heading Annexes) and information on each organization.
-From there it is possible to search through the relevant archives.
-Some missionary organizations were internationally branched, in such cases relevant information may also be located in other European countries.
-For Germany, this information can be found through the portals Proveana and Archivführer zur deutschen Kolonialgeschichte.
+Information from individual missionary workers can often be found in literature on and archives of the organisations they worked for.
+A first step in your research thus can be is to determine which organisation was involved in the acquirement of the object.
+The portal of the Repertorium van Nederlandse zendings- en missiearchieven 1800-1960 (Repertorium of Dutch Protestant and Catholic missionary archives, ca. 1800-1960) contains lists of names of missionary workers (under the heading Annexes) and information on individual organisations.
+From there it is possible to extend the search in the relevant archives.
+Some missionary organisations had widespread international networks, in which case relevant information may also be located in other European countries.
+For Germany, such information can be found via the portals Proveana and Archivführer zur deutschen Kolonialgeschichte.

-Missionary workers sometimes worked in specific positions, such as doctor, nurse or teacher, and are described under these roles in the sources.
-They can then be identified as missionaries by looking at the organization for which they worked.
+Sometimes missionary workers worked specific jobs, for example as a doctor, nurse or teacher, and are described under these roles in the sources.
+They can then be identified as missionaries by looking at the organisation they worked for.

 Resources